PaNOSC-ViNYL/instrument_database/README.md

 specific python dependencies and a `validation/` subdirectory containing the output of a test simulation obtained with the instrument description in the repository.
-This is used for validation of any software or instrument description update.
+This is used for validation of any update of the simulation software or of the instrument description.

 ## Instructions for SIMULATORS
 ### Requirements